 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such smilax glabra roots are thought to target the Stomach and the Liver.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Tu Fu Ling is thought to target the Liver and the Stomach.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
-It also takes a leading role in balancing our emotions.

 The aqueous extract from Rhizoma Smilacis Glabrae (RSG) remarkably inhibited the primary inflammation of adjuvant arthritis (AA) in rats.
 RSG also exhibits an improvement on AA during the later phase of arthritis.
 Such characteristics of RSG on AA may be advantageous to the long-term treatment of clinical rheumatoid arthritis.1